 At this point we need to define groups of related sequences in the database we just created.
-In this case we wish to define a group for the sequences of each species of Streptomyces.
-In order to accomplish this we make use of the information contained in the description of each FASTA sequence record that we just imported.
-Alternatively we could use the functions IdentifyByRank, FormGroups, or IdClusters to define groups.
+In this case we wish to define a unique group for the sequences belonging to each species of Streptomyces.
+In order to accomplish this we must parse the information contained in the description of each FASTA sequence record that we just imported.
+Alternatively we could use the functions IdentifyByRank, FormGroups, Clusterize, or TreeLine to define groups.